Breaking up with guys? Got it down. Tossing a toxic gal pal? Not so easy, but it can be done.

 "In a relationship you're expected to choose one partner and if it's not working out, then you move on to the next person," says Piper Weiss, senior features editor for Yahoo!
 Shine.
 "With friends, there's no pre-prescribed amount you can have."

 And that leaves you in danger, she says, of coming off like a jerk--even if you have a really good reason for wanting to sever ties.
 "If you're breaking up with a true and special friend, they have to do something so clear cut and offensive to you that you physically can't be near them.
 If it's just a clinger, they require some slow, plotted shaking off so their feelings don't get too hurt."
-How To Talk To Men
+3 Ways To Talk To Men That'll Basically GUARANTEE A Second Date

 For the casual clinger, Weiss suggests treating the situation like you would a guy you only went on a few dates with.
 "I’m all for the 'so busy this month, maybe next' line," she says.
 "It doesn't have to be a big thing."
 Even easier if it's an online acquaintance you're trying to shake.
 You can block them or just ignore their Facebook posts.
 Eventually most people will take the hint.